 Exporting to other formats

 Go to Publish > Export Pages to export output containing custom fonts to Excel, PowerPoint, or PDF.

 - Excel exports do not use fonts, so they are unaffected.

 - PDF exports will export with the custom fonts embedded into the file.
 Note: if the custom font does not have Italic/Bold definitions built in, they will not be exported with those styles, even though they are visible on the webpage that way.

-- PowerPoint exports do not embed the fonts in the file, so they will need to be independently downloaded and installed on your (or the file's recipient's) computer if not already present.
+- PowerPoint exports do not embed the fonts in the file, so they must be independently downloaded and installed on your (or the file's recipient's) computer if not already present.
 When exporting to PowerPoint using a custom font, the viewer will be prompted to download the .ttf file from Displayr to use on their computer.
 The font will need to be installed before it can be used.
 If the font is not installed on the viewer’s computer, a fallback font determined by PowerPoint will be used instead.